HowNetWorks/hnwproxy/readme.md

 ﻿# hnwProxy

 hnwProxy is a proxy server you can use to simulate a broken Internet connection.
 It is being developed as a tool to help HowNetWorks' development.

-## Goals
- * codified to the max
-   * configuration is not tied to a bulky virtual machine image
-   * quick, easy deployment
- * deployable to VirtualBox, Hyper-V, and 1-2 cloud providers (tbd).
- * support a subset of HowNetWorks tests

 ## Features
-You can break things with hnwProxy using modules.The command `proxy show` will list available modules, all of these can be called without arguments for usage information.
+hnwProxy uses a simple module system to run scripts that break things.
+The command `proxy show` will list available modules, all of these can be called without arguments for usage information. (more info about modules under guestfiles/proxy_cli)

  * Broken MTU
  * Port block (drop & tcp rst)